GlobedGD/globed2/server/protocol.md

 * 22000 - PlayerProfilesPacket - list of requested profiles
 * 22001 - LevelDataPacket - level data
+* 22002 - LevelPlayerMetadataPacket - metadata of other players
 * 22010+ - VoiceBroadcastPacket - voice frame from another user
 * 22011+ - ChatMessageBroadcastPacket - chat message from another user